drslump/nailgun-net/README.md

 programs and reduce the risk of introducing bugs in them.
 Unlike the Java version of Nailgun, static state is not shared across different executions, each program is run in a clean AppDomain.
+That said, you'll have to try it for yourself.

+If your program uses colored output, the server can convert them to Ansi escape sequences if your terminal supports them.
+The result is not 100% correct but works fine enough most of the time.

 ## How can I make my app faster?